czuniga10/arduino-midi-controller/README.md

 ## About

 Currently, our goal is to create a functional midi controller with buttons, knobs and LCD display.
-Constructed within a clear case.
+Constructed within a clear case!

 ## Resources